strotee/debotnet/README.md

 The Windows 10 default privacy settings leave a lot to be desired when it comes to protecting you and your private information.
 Whenever I set up a new computer or update a current setup for my family or job, I always carefully go through the privacy settings for each install, making sure to lock it down to make it as private as possible.

-Windows 10 has raised several concerns about privacy due to the fact that it has a lot of telemetry and online features, which send your data (sensitive and not) to Microsoft and can't be disabled.
+Windows 10 has raised several concerns about privacy due to the fact that it has a lot of telemetry and online features, which send your data (sensitive and not) to Microsoft and can't be disabled, which means Microsoft can:

-If you haven’t yet installed Windows 10, or if you’re planning on buying a PC with Windows 10 already installed, do NOT use the “Express Settings” option when you do your initial setup.
-Instead, select “Custom Settings” so you can take charge of locking down your privacy from the get-go.
+* Run software on your computer without your consent
+* Get data from your computer without your consent
+* Remove software and files from your computer without your consent

+This qualifies Windows 10 as malware, and more specifically, a botnet.

 #### You can read a more complete introduction in the blog post [here](https://www.mirinsoft.com/blog/news/60-take-charge-of-locking-down-your-privacy-with-debotnet).